Marcello Siniscalco: Returning to Italy

 In July 1989, Siniscalco returned to Italy, enticed by a government program designed to lure back the leading expatriate scientists of his generation, including contemporaries such as his close friends Luigi Luca Cavalli-Sforza, Rita Levi-Montalcini and Renato Dulbecco.
 After almost 20 years of commuting to Sardinia for data collection, Siniscalco, recognized as a "world-class researcher," could finally pursue his dream to found and create a Sardinian Center for Studies of Genome Diversity in Porto Conte.
 He could now perform population studies of human molecular variation onsite on the island itself, rather than having to transport samples abroad.
-In order to maintain a link to the international community, however, Siniscalco organized close cooperation with the Imperial Cancer Research Fund Laboratory of the UK (1989-1994), where he was hosted by Sir Walter Bodmer.
-Marcello also played an important role in the development of the Human Genome Organization (HUGO) in its early years, which had the added benefit of allowing his young family to reside in London while he commuted back and forth to Alghero, Sardinia.
+In order to maintain a link to the international community, however, Siniscalco organized close cooperation with the Imperial Cancer Research Fund Laboratory of the UK (1989–1994), where he was hosted by Sir Walter Bodmer.
+Marcello also played an important role in the development of the Human Genome Organisation (HUGO) in its early years, which had the added benefit of allowing his young family to reside in London while he commuted back and forth to Alghero, Sardinia.

 Siniscalco's vision was not only to improve efficiency by enabling local analysis of the Sardinian people's genome.
 He also sought to create a database of markers and mutations for complex diseases which could ultimately be made freely available to the general public via (then) nascent technologies such as the Internet (of which he was an extremely early adopter).
-Despite several entreaties and offers to explore financing from the venture capital/biotech community, and the commercial success of companies such as deCODE Genetics in Iceland, Siniscalco always maintained that his research and the data gleaned from the Sardinian population should not be commercialized.
+Despite several entreaties and offers to explore financing from the venture capital/biotech community, and the commercial success of companies such as deCODE genetics in Iceland, Siniscalco always maintained that his research and the data gleaned from the Sardinian population should not be commercialized.